Mahtab-javidi88/Portfolio/Exploring NYC Public School Test Scores (EDA)/README.md

 ## 📂 **Repository Contents**
-- `NYC_Schools_EDA.ipynb`: The complete Jupyter Notebook with analysis and visualizations.
+- `EDA_NYC-School.ipynb`: The complete Jupyter Notebook with analysis and visualizations.
-- `data/schools.csv`: The dataset used in this analysis.
+- `schools.csv`: The dataset used in this analysis.
 - `plots/`: Directory containing generated visualizations.
 - `README.md`: Documentation of the project.